De Quervain's Tenosynovitis: The Hidden Neck Connection Most People Miss

 Most healthcare providers approach De Quervain's as a localised thumb problem, typically attributing it to overuse activities like computer work, mouse use, or repetitive hand movements.
 While these factors may contribute, they don't explain why some people develop symptoms while others performing similar activities don't.

-As Grant explains in the video above, "Movement, use, and activity is normal.
+As Grant explains in the video above, "Movement, use, and activity are normal.
 If you want to get better at something, the research is pretty clear that the more you practice, the more you do it, the better your body gets at doing that thing."

 The missing link?
 Hidden neck dysfunction that sets your thumb up to fail when exposed to normal use patterns.